-The loss or partial loss of existing community facilities will be not be supported unless it can be demonstrated that the facility is no longer in active use and has no prospect of being brought back into use or is to be replaced by a new facility of at least an equivalent standard in the vicinity.
+The loss or partial loss of existing community facilities will be not be supported unless it can be demonstrated that the facility is no longer in active use and has no prospect of being brought back into use or is to be replaced by a new facility of at least an equivalent standard in no less convenient location for users.

-Proposals which enhance and improve existing community facilities will be supported as outlined in Appendix 2.
+Proposals which enhance and improve existing community facilities will be supported where they are compatible with neighbouring uses.

 - 8.3 Claverdon has a broad demographic profile and has facilities which are extremely well utilised, supported and maintained.
+These facilities are also used by the population of neighbouring villages as a meeting place for sport and recreation.
+These include;

+- The Recreation Ground & Sports Pavilion on Langley Road

+- Claverdon School on Breach Lane

+- o Ambition Field on Breach Lane

+- o Dorothea Mitchell Hall and tennis courts on Station Road

+- The Church Centre on Church Road

+- o Ardencote Manor on Lye Green Road

+- Yarningale Common

+- Crown Inn & Red Lion Inn, both on A4189

-These facilities are also used by the population of neighbouring villages as a meeting place for sport and recreation. - 8.4 The Church Centre, Dorothea Mitchell Hall, the Recreation Ground and Claverdon School are all used for activities during the working day, in the evenings and at weekends.
+- 8.4 The Church Centre, Dorothea Mitchell Hall, the Recreation Ground and Claverdon School are all used for activities during the working day, in the evenings and at weekends.
 These venues are well supported and any opportunities to improve the facilities should be taken.
 They are in the centre of the village and easily accessible.
-At peak times all four venues suffer from car parking issues and any actions to alleviate the problems would be welcomed. - 8.5 There are many 'clubs' in the village, open to all, and advertised through the parish magazine welcoming new members. - 8.6 The Ardencote Manor provides excellent sporting and leisure facilities with many parishioners enjoying membership. - 8.7 The two Public Houses, Crown Inn and Red Lion Inn, are both seen as community facilities for leisure, meetings and entertaining and are both seen as true 'locals.

-- 8.8 The school is in good condition and has the opportunity within its site parameters to expand if necessary to provide further facilities.
+At peak times all four venues suffer from car parking issues and any actions to alleviate the problems would be welcomed.

+- 8.5 There are many 'clubs' in the village, open to all, and advertised through the parish magazine welcoming new members.

+- 8.6 The Ardencote Manor provides excellent sporting and leisure facilities with many parishioners enjoying membership. - 8.7 The two Public Houses, Crown Inn and Red Lion Inn, are both seen as community facilities for leisure, meetings and entertaining and are both seen as true 'locals. - 8.8 The school is in good condition and has the opportunity within its site parameters to expand if necessary, to provide further facilities.
 Currently there is no funding available for development, but this would provide an income stream for the school through usage of the facility out of school hours and of course allowing a growth in pupil numbers. - 8.9 There are two children's play areas on the Recreation Field which require ongoing maintenance.
 These areas are very well used especially over the Spring, Summer and Autumn.